Feature-Aware (Hyper)graph Generation via Next-Scale Prediction: Experiments and Results

-In this section, we detail our experimental setup, covering datasets, evaluation metrics, results, and ablation studies.
-The datasets are divided into featureless and featured hypergraphs.
-For the featureless hypergraphs, we compare \method~against HyperPA \cite{Do_2020}, a Variational Autoencoder (VAE) \cite{kingma2022autoencodingvariationalbayes}, a Generative Adversarial Network (GAN) \cite{goodfellow2014generativeadversarialnetworks}, and a standard 2D diffusion model \cite{ho2020denoisingdiffusionprobabilisticmodels} trained on incidence matrix images, where hyperedge membership is represented by white pixels and absence by black pixels.
-For the featured hypergraphs, we compare \method~against the graph-based models DiGress \cite{vignac2023digress}, DisCo \cite{xu2024discretestatecontinuoustimediffusiongraph}, Cometh \cite{siraudin2024comethcontinuoustimediscretestategraph}, and DeFoG \cite{qin2025defogdiscreteflowmatching} in a molecular dataset.
-For 3D meshes, we also compare \method~with a sequential disjoint generation baseline (see Figure \ref{fig:teaser}), where we first generate the hypergraph topology and then the features.
-Extended numerical results and several visualizations of our generated hypergraphs are available in the supplementary material.
+\textbf{Baselines}.
+For the featureless hypergraphs, we compare~\method~against HYGENE \citep{gailhard2024hygenediffusionbasedhypergraphgeneration}, HyperPA \citep{Do_2020}, a Variational Autoencoder (VAE) \citep{kingma2022autoencodingvariationalbayes}, a Generative Adversarial Network (GAN) \citep{goodfellow2014generativeadversarialnetworks}, and a standard 2D diffusion model \citep{ho2020denoisingdiffusionprobabilisticmodels} trained on incidence matrix images, where hyperedge membership is represented by white pixels and absence by black pixels.
+For 3D meshes, we compare \method~with Wasserstein GAN (WGAN) \cite{arjovsky2017wasserstein}, flow matching, and VAE trained in the concatenation of the incidence matrix plus features, along with a sequential disjoint generation baseline where the hypergraph topology is generated first, followed by the feature generation.
+For the graph datasets, we compare \method~against DeFoG \citep{qin2025defogdiscreteflowmatching} and DiGress \citep{vignac2023digress}, two state-of-the-art flat models for graph generation, BwR \citep{diamant2023improving}, a recent graph bandwidth restriction method intended for scalability, and HSpectre \citep{bergmeister2024efficient}, a hierarchical generation method for unfeatured graphs.
+All baseline results are taken from \citep{qin2025defogdiscreteflowmatching, bergmeister2024efficient}.

-The graph-based approaches DiGress, DisCo, Cometh, and DeFoG are only tested on a simple graph dataset because they cannot generate hypergraphs.
-Although one might attempt to generate hypergraphs using these existing graph generators over the star or clique expansions, this strategy is impractical for several reasons.
-First, generating the clique expansion of a hypergraph and then recovering the original hyperedges is an NP-hard problem, as it requires enumerating all cliques.
-Second, in the bipartite representation of a hypergraph, it is non-trivial to determine which partition represents nodes and which represents hyperedges—a distinction that is critical for correct reconstruction.
-Empirically, we also find that graph-based generative models often fail to produce valid bipartite structures.
-For instance, we observed that only 30\% of outputs from both models \cite{bergmeister2024efficient, vignac2023digress} generated valid bipartite graphs.